lzhuge/lzhuge.github.io/content/_index.md

 ---
 title: "Liqun \"Lee\" Zhuge"
 subtitle: "New Zealand Policy Research Institute"
 description: "I am a Research Fellow at the `New Zealand Policy Research Institute` (NZPRI, AUT).
-I earned my Ph.D. in Economics from `Boston University`, specializing in labor and development economics and corporate finance.
-My research explores how social norms, cultural dynamics, and policy environments influence intrahousehold bargaining and labor supply decisions, as well as corporate innovation and environmental performance.
+I earned my Ph.D. in Economics from `Boston University`.
+My research spans labor economics, development economics, environmental economics, and corporate finance.
+I investigate how social norms and public policies influence individual behavior, corporate environmental performance and innovation, as well as how environmental change affects individual welfare.
 I have extensive experience working with micro-level data on households, individuals, and firms.
-I excel in advanced econometric techniques and programming across multiple languages and computing platforms."
+I specialize in advanced econometric methods and am proficient in programming across multiple languages and computing platforms."
 images:
   - img/headshoot.png
 image_left: true